A Douro Valley day trip is an absolute must for wine lovers in Portugal. Here’s how to have the best day trip from Porto to Douro Valley!

 To get to the Douro Valley the train took us through the most beautiful scenery for an hour before we jumped off at Ferrão, a deserted station in the middle of nowhere.

 It was there that we met Jorge, our taxi driver for the day who was going to take us onto the Douro Valley to show us one of his favourite vineyards in the area – Quinta do Crasto.

-Even though you can get a taxi or bus from Porto to the Douro Valley, the train follows the Douro River through the countryside and past these cute little towns, and it really is an incredibly picturesque train ride.
+Even though you can get a taxi or bus from Porto to the Douro Valley, the train follows the Douro River through the countryside and past these cute little towns.
+It really is an incredibly picturesque train ride.

 Driving to the Douro Valley

 The drive from Ferrão to the Douro Valley was equally beautiful.

 As we made our way higher and higher up into the mountains we eventually broke through the clouds until we were directly above them, the valley bathed in white as the clouds clung to the hills.

 On the way to Quinta do Crasto, one of the most famous vineyards in the region, Jorge took us to D’Origem, a tiny vineyard run by Paulo and Sandra that produced a delicious red wine, golden peppery olive oil and almonds to boot.
 It was amazing seeing this family who had been producing wine for generations and they still had so much passion for it.